 Advanced tutoring, and especially sessions with small groups or even individually, will help students who are looking to get into Monsignor Farrell to get the help they need to give them a leg up.
 All provided material throughout the tutoring process is cumulative, so the earlier your student starts, the better off they will be when it comes time to apply to Monsignor Farrell.

 As someone who scored in the 99th percentile on these exams and earned full scholarships to all high schools I applied, including Farrell as my second choice on the TACHS in 8th grade, I know the preparation and commitment it takes to succeed in getting into a private high school.
 My tutoring team offers group and private tutoring sessions to boost your student’s academic performance and self-confidence for the rigorous private high school admissions season.

 Students often choose between Farrell and St. Peter’s, St. Joseph By the Sea, or Xaverian in Brooklyn.
+Moore Catholic is another Staten Island school you may consider.
 Many schools share identical preparation and have identical tests.
 The nuances of their admissions processes vary, but we can answer any questions you have about these.
 More information on other high schools and exams in the NYC area

 Individual and Group Tutoring Sessions

 My students have earned admission to some of the most prestigious schools in the country, including Regis, arguably the most prestigious high school in the country.
 I work with students to improve their academics to make sure they achieve success in their exams and beyond, even when they already excel.

 My students have also earned large scholarships to high-level schools, earning over $7 million in financial assistance through merit-based scholarships, with 29 students passing the rigorous Regis exam.
 In addition, students I tutored have earned hundreds of thousands of dollars in scholarships to Monsignor Farrell High School, with countless others earning admission.